 The footrests allow your feet to stay snug in position and have straps to keep your feet in place.
 There is some give when you push off during your row so that you can use the power of your legs during the catch and release.

-- Time counter
+- Duration – Time exercised

 The time counter allows you to set your own alarm right on the monitor.
 This is ideal for anyone that wants to “space out” during their workout and not count down the seconds until they can hop off of their rower.